hydpy-dev/hydpy/hydpy/docs/rst/index.rst

 as a `Pull Request`_.
-You could also add a new test to the documentation files to prove that something goes wrong and offer it via a `Pull Request`_, which would enable `Travis CI`_ to reject future :ref:`HydPy` versions that still contain this flaw.
+You could also add a new test to the documentation files to prove that something goes wrong and offer it via a `Pull Request`_, which would enable `Travis CI`_ to reject future *HydPy* versions that still contain this flaw.

-We hope to have made clear that the design of :ref:`HydPy` focusses on open collaboration in order to improve existing and to develop better models.
-The :ref:`development` section offers more information on how to actually participate in the further development of :ref:`HydPy`.
+We hope to have made clear that the design of *HydPy* focusses on open collaboration in order to improve existing and to develop better models.
+The :ref:`development` section offers more information on how to actually participate in the further development of *HydPy*.
 Section :ref:`modelcollection` lists all models implemented so far.
-Sections :ref:`core` covers the basic functionalities of the :ref:`HydPy` framework.
+Sections :ref:`core` covers the basic functionalities of the *HydPy* framework.
 We hope to be able to offer some beginner :ref:`tutorials` based on real data soon.

 .. toctree::